 Fourth, you need to consider what management systems are required to support your strategy.
 What processes and tools do you need in place to drive your strategy forward?
 This is often overlooked, but it’s essential to consider if you want your strategy to be successful.

 Finally, you need to think about how you’re going to implement your strategy.
 What actions do you need to take to make it happen?
 This is where you start to develop a plan of action and set out how you’re going to achieve your goals.

 Remember, strategy is all about making the right choices.
 The better you understand the questions, the easier it will be to make the right choices for your business.
 With that in mind, ask yourself these five questions next time you’re thinking about strategy and see where it takes you.

-Ponder these questions and what they may mean for your team, your organisation and your strategy – and stay tuned as we explore them in depth in our next blog post.
+Ponder these questions and what they may mean for your team, your organization and your strategy – and stay tuned as we explore them in depth in our next blog post.